carloFerr/matlabPrintScript/README.md

 Contains all necessary code to print Matlab figures with LaTeX fonts.

-It allows to print plots, multiple plots, margins, pzmaps, grids, axis equal, and an option to save the figures in different format files (.fig, .svg, .eps, .png).
+It allows to print plots, multiple plots, margins, pzmaps, grids, axis equal, and an option to save the figures in different format files (`.fig`, `.svg`, `.eps`, `.png`).
 It also supports colorbars (future updates).

 ## Set Up Guide

 Just follow this guide:

-1. Add this repository as a SUBMODULE to your main project repository.
+1. Add this repository as a `SUBMODULE` to your main project repository.
-2. Simply add the "matlabPrintScript" folder to your Matlab path, or add it to your Matlab project file (.prj).
+2. Simply add the `matlabPrintScript` folder to your Matlab path, or add it to your Matlab project file (`.prj`).

 ## Guide: How to Plot on Figures